Rodan + Fields Hit With Suit Over Eyelash Enhancer

-Skincare product company Rodan + Fields faces a federal class action lawsuit accusing it of violating state consumer protection laws and engaging in fraudulent and unfair marketing of its Lash Boost eye serum.
+(CBS News) — Skincare product company Rodan + Fields faces a federal class action lawsuit accusing it of violating state consumer protection laws and engaging in fraudulent and unfair marketing of its Lash Boost eye serum.
 Rodan + Fields says its $150 Lash Boost gives users “the appearance of lush, longer-looking lashes.”
 But the suit claims the multilevel marketing company failed to disclose the side effects of a key ingredient in Lash Boost.

 The ingredient in question is a chemical called isopropyl cloprostenate, which is a type of medication called a prostaglandin analog.
 This one is used to treat eye conditions such as glaucoma.
 Rodan + Fields omitted information to Lash Boost buyers about the side effects of prostaglandin analogs that are well-known to eye doctors, according to the April 13 court filing in a U.S. District Court in Oakland, California.